 - Water source (such as the kitchen sink)

-1. Although mordanting your fiber isn't necessary for an onion skin dyebath, you will want to be certain the fabric, yarn or fiber is completely saturated with water before you begin.
-To thoroughly wet your material, add enough water to allow the fiber to float around freely to one of the pots.
-Add whatever materials you're working with.
+- Although mordanting your fiber isn't necessary for an onion skin dyebath, you will want to be certain the fabric, yarn or fiber is completely saturated with water before you begin.
+To thoroughly wet your material, add enough water to allow the fiber to float around freely in one of the pots.
+Add your yarn or fabric.
 Heat the water slowly, bringing it to a gentle simmer for about 20 minutes.

-4. Place the mesh strainer over another pot and drain the bath through the strainer so that the skins become separated from the bath water.
-Now place the dyebath back onto the stove.
+- Place the mesh strainer over another pot and drain the bath through the strainer so that the skins become separated from the bath water.
+Place the dyebath back onto the stove.
 Once the bath is simmering again, add your wet fiber (or fabric) into the pot.
 Let the fiber simmer for 30 minutes.